Living With Childlike Faith

 ˗ˏˋ✞ˎˊ˗ Celebrate the little changes.
 They’re signs that you’re settling into the freedom and security that come with being God’s child.

-Surrender your worries to Jesus and trust in God’s promises until you experience the mental and spiritual freedom of hope and peace.
-“Casting all your care upon him; for he careth for you.”
-(1 Peter 5:7)
+As you surrender your worries to the Lord, you begin to experience the steady peace He promises in 1 Peter 5:7: “Casting all your care upon him; for he careth for you.”

 Leave a Reply